status-im/status-mobile/doc/DEPENDENCIES.md

 used for native navigation
 fixed because even bugfix version upgrade causes runtime errors with current version of react-native

+## "web3-utils": "^1.2.1"

+used for some abi encoding primitives

 ## "rn-emoji-keyboard": "https://github.com/status-im/rn-emoji-keyboard"

 Used for taking emoji input, for custom emoji thumbnails for community channels